yaml-extend/yaml-extend/README.md

 - `getAllModules() => Record<string, unknown>`
   Method to get cached value of all loaded modules or files. note that values retuned are module's resolve when paramsVal is undefined (default params value are used).
   `returns`: Object with keys resolved paths of loaded YAML files and values cached values of YAML files with default modules params.

+- `getCache(path: string) => ModuleLoadCache` see [Caching](#caching-concise)
+  Method to get all cached data about specific module. `note that they are passed by reference and should never be mutated`.
+  `path`: Filesystem path of YAML file. it will be resolved using `LiveLoaderOptions.basePath`.
+  `returns`: Module load cache object.

+-` getAllCache() => Record<string, ModuleLoadCache>` see [Caching](#caching-concise)
+Method to get all cached data of all loaded module. note that they are passed by reference and should never be mutated.
+`returns`: Object with keys resolved paths of loaded YAML files and values Module load cache objects for these module..

 - `deleteModule(path: string) => void`
   Method to delete module or file from live loader.